thebigfilecom/thebigfile-com-dev/blog/features/motoko-dev-server.md

 ---
 title: "Announcing the Motoko Dev Server: live-reloading for Web3 dapps"
-description: Introducing mo-dev, a flexible live-reload server for quickly building and testing Motoko services on the Internet Computer.
+description: Introducing mo-dev, a flexible live-reload server for quickly building and testing Motoko services on the BigFile.
 tags: [New features]
 image: /img/blog/motoko-dev-server.jpg
 ---